 During the year ended May 31, 2016, the Company entered into a joint development agreement with an affiliate of the Company's largest minority equity holder for the construction of offsite road improvements adjacent to a land parcel.
 The Company is paid a fee for the oversight of the improvements.
 Work commenced during the year ended May 31, 2017.
-Through November 30, 2018, the Company has been paid \$0.2 million under this agreement.
+Since commencement, the Company has been paid \$0.2 million under this agreement through February 28, 2019.